Nettie Wild: Awards

 Wild was awarded the audience award for best documentary film at the 1998 AFI Fest for A Place Called Chiapas.
 She was given Genie Awards for Best Feature Length Documentary for both A Place Called Chiapas and Fix, and won two awards at the Berlin International Film Festival for A Rustling of Leaves.

 At the 2016 Hot Docs Canadian International Documentary Festival (HotDocs), Wild won the Best Canadian Feature Documentary Award for KONELĪNE: our land beautiful.

 At the 2016 Vancouver International Film Festival, Wild's film KONELĪNE: our land beautiful won the Women in Film and Television Artistic Merit Award, presented to a Canadian feature film at VIFF written and/or directed solely by a woman.

+Wild was awarded the 2023 Governor General's Award in Visual and Media Arts for Artistic Achievement.